bwiley1/pandleau/README.md

 # pandleau

-A quick and easy way to convert a Pandas DataFrame to a Tableau extract.
+A quick and easy way to convert a Pandas DataFrame to a Tableau .hyper extract.

 ## Getting Started